18 Wheeler Facts

 If the trailer of a truck exceeds a 45 degree angle from the cab, a jack knife accident is likely to occur.
 If a driver has to suddenly stop on a rainy or icy road, the truck may begin to skid and slide.
 If the trailer begins to come around towards the trailer at a speed faster than the cab itself, a jack knife will happen.

 Contact Truck Accident lawyer Stephen Boutros Today

 If you’re suffering from a serious head injury, amputation, or quadriplegia due to a truck accident, contact 18 wheeler accident attorney Stephen Boutros today.
-We have the investigative resources and knowledge needed to expose negligence on the part of truck drivers and hold them financially accountable for the injuries and deaths they cause.
+I have the investigative resources and knowledge needed to expose negligence on the part of truck drivers and hold them financially accountable for the injuries and deaths they cause.